undus5/undus/content/posts/qemu-install-windows11-guest.md

 "QEMU offers guests the ability to use paravirtualized block and network devices using the virtio drivers, which provide better performance and lower overhead."

+This step is optional, you could skip this section if you just want a quick boot.

 Download [virtio-win.iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)
 from [virtio-win GitHub](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md)